 - Heavy periods or very painful periods.
 In some women, day-to-day life is made difficult because of heavy periods.
 Sometimes the heavy bleeding can cause anaemia.
 There are various other treatment options for heavy periods, including tablets and an intrauterine system.
 If they don't improve the problem, hysterectomy is an option for treatment.
-Learn more about heavy periods (menorrhagia).

 - Fibroids.
 These are swellings of abnormal muscle that grow in the womb (uterus).
 Fibroids are common and often do not cause any symptoms.
 However, in some women they can cause heavy or painful periods.
 Some fibroids are quite large and can press on the bladder to cause urinary symptoms.
-Find out more about fibroids.

 - Genitourinary prolapse.
 This occurs when the womb or parts of the vaginal wall drop down.
 This may happen after the menopause when the tissues which support the womb tend to become thinner and weaker.

 - Endometriosis.
 This is a condition where the cells which line the womb are found outside the womb, in the pelvis.
 This can cause scarring around the womb and may cause the bladder or rectum to stick to the womb or Fallopian tubes.
 Endometriosis may cause only mild symptoms but some women develop painful periods, tummy (abdominal) pain or have pain during sex.
-Learn more about endometriosis.